Canada’s healthcare system is a source of national pride for many, but it isn’t always clear how it works.

 Sometimes, you can find insightful articles and in-depth information from healthcare providers themselves.

 A healthcare insurance provider may also have excellent resources.
-They can often provide insight about your coverage under the Canadian healthcare system.
+They can often provide insight into your coverage under the Canadian healthcare system.

 You should always consider where these resources are getting their information.
 They may be conducting original research.
 They may also be using government resources.